npm/rfcs/accepted/0000-make-scripts-install-opt-in.md

 Two open questions for me:

-1. Having npm ship with a grandfathered list of "known safe" package versions.
+1. Having npm ship with a legacy list of "known safe" package versions.
 For example, every currently shipping version of canvas.
 That way, for important large packages, this is a "from now on" requirement.
 Alternatively, there could just be a transition period where npm just warns about script, and then afterward we make it actually refuse to run them without the proper flags.
 2. I think the automatic node-gyp stuff should be under this umbrella as well.
 That is to say, node-gyp would only run when gypfiles are detected if the `allow-scripts` flag allows it, since you can also techncially put whatever you want in there I believe, and not doing this would simply mean that any malicious behavior would be transitioned there.